Alessio Romagnoli: International career

 Romagnoli has represented Italy on multiple occasions at under-16, under-17 and under-19 levels.
 He debuted for the Italy under-21 team against Northern Ireland on 5 March 2014, playing the full match.
 With the Italy under-21, Romagnoli took part at the 2015 UEFA European Under-21 Championship, forming an effective partnership with fellow centre-back Daniele Rugani.

 On 27 August 2016, Romagnoli received his first call-up to the Italian senior squad for a friendly match against France on 1 September and a 2018 World Cup qualification match on 5 September against Israel.
 However, he was later moved to the under-21 squad for 2017 UEFA European Under-21 Championship qualification match against Serbia.

 In a 2018 FIFA World Cup qualification on 6 October 2016, Romagnoli debuted by playing all 90 minutes, in a 1–1 home draw against Spain.
 On 15 October 2019, he scored his first senior international goal in a 5–0 away victory against Liechtenstein, in a UEFA Euro 2020 qualifying match.

 Style of play

-An elegant, versatile, composed and gifted left-footed centre-back, with good technique and distribution, Romagnoli is known for his confidence in possession, and ability to play the ball out from the back; due to his ability to advance into more attacking positions or put pressure on opponents higher up on the pitch, he is also capable of functioning as a left-sided full-back.
-Romagnoli is effective in the air and known for his ability to time his challenges; regarded as one of the most promising young Italian defenders of his generation, his precocious displays, technique, positional sense, decision-making, and tackling abilities have led pundits to compare him with legendary Italian defender Alessandro Nesta, whom Romagnoli has described as his footballing idol.
+A left-footed centre-back, Romagnoli is known for his confidence in possession, and ability to play the ball out from the back; due to his ability to advance into more attacking positions or put pressure on opponents higher up on the pitch.
+He is also capable of functioning as a left-sided full-back.
+Romagnoli is effective in the air and known for his ability to time his challenges.
+Regarded as one of the most promising young Italian defenders of his generation, his technique, positional sense, decision-making, and tackling abilities have led pundits to compare him with Italian defender Alessandro Nesta, whom Romagnoli has described as his footballing idol.
 In 2015, Romagnoli was named one of the top 100 young footballers in the world born after 1994 by Don Balón.